 The PWU Share Grant Plan provides for the issuance of common shares of Hydro One Limited from treasury to certain eligible members of the PWU annually, commencing on April 1, 2017 and continuing until the earlier of April 1, 2028 or the date an eligible employee no longer meets the eligibility criteria of the PWU Share Grant Plan.
-To be eligible, an employee must be a member of the Pension Plan on April 1, 2015, be employed on the date annual share issuance occurs and continue to have under 35 years of service.
-The requisite service period for the PWU Share Grant Plan began on July 3, 2015, which is the date the share grant plan was ratified by the PWU.
-The number of common shares issued annually to each eligible employee will be equal to 2.7% of such eligible employee's salary as at April 1, 2015, divided by \$20.50, being the price of the common shares of Hydro One Limited in the Initial Public Offering (IPO).
-The aggregate number of Hydro One Limited common shares issuable under the PWU Share Grant Plan shall not exceed 3,981,763 common shares.
-In 2015, 3,952,212 Hydro One Limited common shares were granted under the PWU Share Grant Plan relevant to the total share-based compensation recognized by Hydro One.
+To be eligible, an employee must be a member of the Pension Plan on April 1, 2015, be employed on the date that the annual share issuance occurs and continue to have under 35 years of service.
+The requisite service period for the PWU Share Grant Plan began on July 3, 2015, which is the date that the share grant plan was ratified by the PWU.
+The number of common shares issued annually to each eligible employee will be equal to 2.7% of such eligible employee's salary as of April 1, 2015, divided by \$20.50, being the price of the common shares of Hydro One Limited in the Initial Public Offering (IPO).
+The aggregate number of Hydro One Limited common shares issuable under the PWU Share Grant Plan relevant to the total share-based compensation recognized by Hydro One.

 The Society Share Grant Plan provides for the issuance of common shares of Hydro One Limited from treasury to certain eligible members of the Society annually, commencing on April 1, 2018 and continuing until the earlier of April 1, 2029 or the date an eligible employee no longer meets the eligibility criteria of the Society Share Grant Plan.
 To be eligible, an employee must be a member of the Pension Plan on September 1, 2015, be employed on the date annual share issuance occurs and continue to have under 35 years of service.
 Therefore, the requisite service period for the Society Share Grant Plan began on September 1, 2015.
-The number of common shares issued annually to each eligible employee will be equal to 2.0% of such eligible employee's salary as at September 1, 2015, divided by \$20.50, being the price of the common shares of Hydro One Limited in the IPO.
+The number of common shares issued annually to each eligible employee will be equal to 2.0% of such eligible employee's salary as of September 1, 2015, divided by \$20.50, being the price of the common shares of Hydro One Limited in the IPO.
 The aggregate number of Hydro One Limited common shares issuable under the Society Share Grant Plan shall not exceed 1,434,686 common shares.
 In 2015, 1,367,158 Hydro One Limited common shares were granted under the Society Share Grant Plan shall not exceed Plan relevant to the total share-based compensation recognized by Hydro One.

 The fair value of the Hydro One Limited 2015 share grants of \$111 million was estimated based on the grant date Hydro One Limited share price of \$20.50 and is recognized using the graded-vesting attribution method as the share grant plans have both a performance condition and a service condition.
-In 2023, 356,393 common shares of Hydro One Limited (2022 - 382,156) were issued under the Share Grant Plans to eligible employees of Hydro One.
-Total share-based compensation recognized during 2023 was \$3 million (2022 - \$4 million) and was recorded as a regulatory asset.
+In 2024, 343,044 common shares of Hydro One Limited (2023 - 356,393) were issued under the Share Grant Plans to eligible employees of Hydro One.
+Total share-based compensation recognized during 2024 was \$2 million (2023 - \$3 million) and was recorded as a regulatory asset.

-A summary of share grant activity under the Share Grant Plans during the years ended December 31, 2023 and 2022 is presented below:
+A summary of share grant activity under the Share Grant Plans during the years ended December 31, 2024 and 2023 is presented below:

-Year ended December 31, 2023 Share Grants (number of common shares) Weighted-Average Price Share grants outstanding - beginning 2,151,578 \$20.50 Vested and issued (356,393) Granted 1,753 Forfeited (45,913) \$20.50 Share grants outstanding - ending 1,751,025 \$20.50
+Year ended December 31, 2024 Share Grants (number of common shares) Weighted-Average Price Share grants outstanding - beginning 1,751,025 \$20.50 Vested and issued 1 (343,044) - Granted 1,092 - Forfeited (27,496) \$20.50 Share grants outstanding - ending 1,381,577 \$20.50